|

 And if you like your animals a little more domesticated,

-we have a flock of rare Ryeland sheep, one of the
+we have a flock of Ryeland sheep, one of the

 |